truedigital/True.Kentico.Forms/True.Kentico.Forms/NuGet/Content/readme.txt

 </body>
 </html>

-There are no styles included in the package.
-They can be implemented by your application.
+The styles provided are very basic and likely will need to be altered to suit your application's style sheet.

+IForm exposes an IsValid property that calls through to the form's control validators and performs server-side validation.
+Currently supported validations from Kentico are:

+1. DateFrom
+2. DateTo
+3. Email
+4. Maximum Length
+5. Minimum Length
+6. Maximum Value
+7. Minimum Value
+8. Regular Expression

 For the submit action, the package takes care of the model binding to map the HttpRequest back into an IForm type.
-However, server-side validation must be implemented by the application.
 In order to submit the form back to Kentico, use the FormRepository.Submit(IForm form) method.
 A basic example of what a submit action might look like is below.
 This is designed to work with the submission callback in the provided JavaScript file _form-submit.js.

 [HttpPost]
 public ActionResult Save(IForm form)
 {
-    try
+	// this is a try-catch because the repository's submit method throws an exception if it cannot save the form back to Kentico try
     {
         if (model.IsValid)